scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 Adaptive data collection is a process which selects the most useful data as quickly as possible to help achieve some goal (e.g., classification accuracy).

-Adaptive data collection naturally require fewer responses to produce the same model as passive data collection: it's adapting to previous responses by choosing which query to present next.
+Adaptive data collection naturally requires fewer responses to produce the same model as passive data collection: it's adapting to previous responses by choosing which query to present next.
 This is most useful as the problem size increases, or when there are many data to label (e.g., different sorting